Largest oil refinery on East Coast will close after fire

-PHILADELPHIA — The owner of the largest oil refinery complex on the East Coast is telling officials that it will close the facility after a fire last week set off explosions and damaged the facility.
+PHILADELPHIA — The owner of the largest oil refinery on the East Coast is telling officials that it will close the facility after a fire last week set off explosions and damaged the complex.

-Philadelphia Mayor Jim Kenney said in a Wednesday statement that Philadelphia Energy Solutions has informed him of its decision.
+Philadelphia Mayor Jim Kenney said in a statement Wednesday that Philadelphia Energy Solutions had informed him of its decision.

 Kenney says the more than 1,000 workers there will be impacted.
 A company spokeswoman isn’t responding to a request for comment.